Meg has taught college-level science. She holds a Ph.D. in biochemistry.

 A hydroxyl group is an oxygen atom that is single-bonded to hydrogen and is also single-bonded to a carbon-containing group.
 A common alcohol that you probably know is ethanol, which can be used as a cleaner and is the alcohol that is found in alcoholic beverages.

 So the general picture of an alcohol is that it is a group that contains carbon attached to oxygen, which is single-bonded to hydrogen.
-A lot of times, chemists use the short hand R to talk about something that contains carbon.
-In some cases it can be carbon or hydrogen, but in the case of an alcohol it's always a carbon, because if it was not a carbon-containing group than it would be water.
+A lot of times, chemists use the shorthand R to talk about something that contains carbon.
+In some cases, it can be carbon or hydrogen, but in the case of an alcohol, it's always a carbon, because if it was not a carbon-containing group then it would be water.

 More generally, amines are a nitrogen atom that is single-bonded to three different groups that contain either hydrogen or carbon.
 So, in the case of amines in our group, it can be either hydrogen or carbon and it doesn't matter.
 Amines are found in amino acids and are very important in biological systems because they are basic and they can accept protons from more acid substances.